You want to lose those extra pounds but you can’t find the weight loss motivation to get started? I get you!

 - Know who you share your progress with

 - Try to incorporate light workouts such as walking to boost your weight loss

 - Develop good and healthy habits that can speed up your weight loss

 Final Thought on My Weight Loss Motivation Tips

 Remember the key is to start.
-Until you start you won’t know how much pounds you can shed.
+Unless you start you won’t know how many pounds you can shed.

 I hope these few weight loss motivation tips will help you find that strength to finally kick off your journey and finish the course with success.